Books Set in Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont

 The Book Girls Say…

 The story of Addie’s life is told with compassion, a wicked sense of humor, and great attention to historical detail.
-Over 100 of our readers selected this book as their Massachusetts book for our Read Around the USA Challenge this year, and it received rave reviews.
-Numerous readers specifically mentioned how much they enjoyed the audio version of the book, and said that the narration and the accents added to the story.
+This book has been very popular with our readers, many of whom specifically mentioned how much they enjoyed the audio version of the book and said that the narration and the accents added to the story.

 Also Featured on These Book Lists: